 The PDPA Code of Conduct & Constitution.
-Also available in German, Dutch and Spanish.
-For the PDF to download and sign, go to the bottom of the page.
+Also available in German & Dutch.
+PDF versions are available to download and print, go to the Downloads Page in the PDPA Tab.

-For the PDPA Code of Conduct and Constitution in German, Dutch or Spanish click the flag below.
+For the PDPA Code of Conduct and Constitution.

 The PDPA Code of Conduct